|Birth Name||Geoffrey Paul Cantor|

 As a coach and teacher, he has worked all over the country with actors whose credits include all the major TV shows in New York, film and Broadawy.
 His students have also been accepted to some of the best theater programs in the country, including Ithaca, Fordham, Emerson, Michigan, Mason Gross, and UCSD.

-Geoffrey is also the Chief Creative consultant for Rethink The Conversation, a nonprofit public awareness group focused on issues of serious concern that have been tinged by stigma, misinformation, lack of attention, or indifference, bringing them to the fore of social consciousness and activism.
+Geoffrey is also the Chief Creative consultant for Rethink The Conversation, a nonprofit public awareness group creating unique programs that shift perspective, particularly around issues that have been tinged by stigma, misinformation, lack of attention, or indifference.

 - IMDb Mini Biography By: Geoffrey Cantor